Internships and Student Opportunities

 Community Health Network offers students and new graduates a chance to gain quality career experience and become valued members of the Community team through internships.

-An internship is a structured work experience related to a student’s major or career goal.
+An internship is an unpaid, structured work experience related to a student’s major or career goal.
 It may be for credit or may fulfill some academic requirement for graduation.
 Typically, the internship experience lasts one academic semester/term and can be part- or full-time.
-Most internships are unpaid.
 Internships offer students the opportunity to gain new skills and valuable work experience to add to their resumes.
 They also allow a student to network and develop personal references when beginning the search for their first job in their chosen career.

 Through daily, on-the-job interaction with a supportive team, you will learn practical job skills and knowledge that will help you successfully pursue employment in a healthcare profession.
 See answers to frequently asked questions about internships below.